Share this article via

 I remembered her again.

-That night, I couldn’t sleep so I went downstairs to sneakily watch TV when it’s already passed my bedtime, only to see her knitting a brand new woolen glove in the middle of the night.
+That night, I couldn’t sleep so I went downstairs to sneakily watch TV when it’s already past my bedtime, only to see her knitting a brand new woolen glove in the middle of the night.

 She lied again.